 This is the lazy susan I use to contain my glass spray bottles here.
 It’s the perfect size and the rubberized bottom keeps the bottles from sliding around.
 It’s also super easy to clean.
 I spilled my toilet bowl cleaner without realizing it.
 It had dried up and created rings around the bottoms of the glass spray bottles.
 It cleaned up super easily though and was just like new again.
 Highly recommended and so inexpensive!

-Don’t forget, you can watch the full video tour here and how I mix together my affordable and natural homemade cleaning products here!
+Don’t forget, you can watch the full video tour here!

 Happy Organizing!